kubeshop/tracetest/docs/docs/configuration/demo.md

 ## Changing Demo Settings from the UI

-In the Web UI, open settings, and select Demo.
+In the Web UI, open Settings and select Demo:

 ![Demo Settings](./img/demo-settings.png)